radixdlt/radixdlt-wallet-android/README.md

 # Note:

 Master branch currently works with the old ALPHANET soon to be deprecated.
-Current recommended branch to work which works with BETANET hosted node is [release/1.0.0-beta](https://github.com/radixdlt/radixdlt-wallet-android/tree/release/1.0.0-beta)
+Current recommended branch to work with which works with BETANET hosted node is [release/1.0.0-beta](https://github.com/radixdlt/radixdlt-wallet-android/tree/release/1.0.0-beta)

 # Radix DLT Android Wallet